Neo-Assyrian Empire: Aramaic

 The imperialism of the empire was in some ways different from that of later empires.
 The perhaps biggest difference was that the kings did not impose their religion or language on the foreign peoples they conquered outside the Assyrian heartland; the national deity Ashur had no significant temples outside of northern Mesopotamia, and the Neo-Assyrian language, though it served as an official language in the sense that it was spoken by provincial governors, was not forced upon conquered peoples.
 This lack of suppression against foreign languages, and the growing movement of Aramaic-speaking people into the empire during the Middle Assyrian and early Neo-Assyrian periods, facilitated the spread of the Aramaic language.
 Aramaic grew in importance and increasingly replaced the Neo-Assyrian language even within the Assyrian heartland.
-From the 9th century BC onwards, Aramaic became the de facto lingua franca of the empire, with Neo-Assyrian and other forms of Akkadian becoming relegated to a language of the political elite.
+From the 9th century BCE onwards, Aramaic became the de facto lingua franca of the empire, with Neo-Assyrian and other forms of Akkadian becoming relegated to a language of the political elite.

-Line drawing of an Assyrian lion weight once belonging to the king Shalmaneser V (727–722 BC).
+Line drawing of an Assyrian lion weight once belonging to the king Shalmaneser V (727–722 BCE).
 The inscriptions on the weight are in both Akkadian (on the body) and Aramaic (on the base).

 Despite its growth, surviving examples of Aramaic from Neo-Assyrian times are significantly fewer in number than Akkadian writings, mostly because Aramaic scribes for the most part used perishable materials for their writings.
 The somewhat lacking record of Aramaic in inscriptions does not reflect that the language held a lower status, since royal inscriptions were almost always written in a highly codified and established manner.
 Some Aramaic-language inscriptions in stone are known, and there are even a handful of examples of bilingual inscriptions, with the same text written in both Akkadian and Aramaic.